Our Approach to Land

 In aggregate, this comprehensive set of environmental regulations encompasses potential impacts to air, water and soils within and adjacent to the permitted area; terrestrial and aquatic environments; migration patterns; nesting and hibernation habitats; wetland habitat; water availability; and quality impacts.
 If potential impacts are identified, agencies may prohibit mining activities outright, or stipulate requirements for mitigation and remediation activities in advance of disturbance.
 In addition, Section 7 of the ESA requires that, if a threatened or endangered species or critical habitat lies within or adjacent to the permit area, a consultation may be invoked by the U.S. Fish & Wildlife Service with the federal or state regulatory authority to further develop safeguards for — or enhancements to — the mining plan.

 Arch recognizes the importance of respecting, identifying and conserving natural biodiversity in all its dimensions.
-While some aspects of the mining process may temporarily disturb existing natural systems, we view it as our obligation to minimize these impacts and to return the natural systems to their pre-mining natural resource value.
+While some aspects of the mining process may temporarily disturb existing natural systems, we view it as our obligation to reduce these impacts and to return the natural systems to their pre-mining natural resource value.
 In fact, written into the governing regulations of SMCRA, which controls all aspects of our industry and operations, is a requirement that mining disturbances be reclaimed to equal or higher post-mining land use.
 We are required to conduct pre-mining analysis of our mine sites and designate the best land use achievable with reclamation.
-This effort requires effective planning, design and careful reclamation, with ongoing monitoring to ensure that reclamation objectives — including the reestablishment of species biodiversity — are achieved and remain durable.
+This effort requires effective planning, design and careful reclamation, with ongoing monitoring to enable reclamation objectives — including the reestablishment of species biodiversity — to be achieved and remain durable.

-Specifically, when the appropriate post-mine land use is determined to be “wildlife habitat,” areas are restored in a manner that achieves the approximate original contour of the land while seeking to ensure that prevailing wildlife species are properly supported.
+Specifically, when the appropriate post-mine land use is determined to be “wildlife habitat,” areas are restored in a manner that achieves the approximate original contour of the land while seeking to enable wildlife species to be properly supported.
 In fact, in many cases, the reclaimed properties provide enhanced habitat conditions, supporting greater diversity than pre-mining conditions through the provision of “edge” development as well as early successional growth amid predominantly old growth habitats.
 Native species of trees, shrubs and grass species are used for this purpose.
 University studies have demonstrated, for example, that the Cerulean and Golden-wing Warblers, identified as “vulnerable” species, thrive in the forest edges of reclaimed areas of coal mines in the eastern United States.
 Further, due to the increased density and more diverse species of rodents and small furbearers on reclaimed lands, raptors such as hawks and eagles thrive on our reclaimed lands.
-At our operations in the semi-arid region of Wyoming, the reestablishment of sage brush and other native shrubs is critical, and studies extend for a decade or more to ensure proper densities of those species are maintained, thus ensuring that floral diversity will continue to support the faunal diversity goals for the reclamation.
+At our operations in the semi-arid region of Wyoming, the reestablishment of sage brush and other native shrubs is critical, and studies extend for a decade or more to promote densities of those species are maintained, thus enabling floral diversity to continue to support the faunal diversity goals for the reclamation.

 Protection or enhancement of aquatic habitats is a component of stream restoration to support the natural function of streams for native fish, aquatic invertebrates and insects.
 As part of the water discharge permitting process, the evaluation of existing aquatic biodiversity is required in order to ensure discharges during mining operations do not adversely affect downstream populations.
 Where temporary disturbances of aquatic habitats are necessary during mine development, restoration of the streams must be performed in a manner that replaces stream structure, sun exposure, riffle/pool dynamics, and many other elements of long-term productiveness.

-Additionally, Arch and its subsidiaries are required to take into account the timing of land-clearing operations to protect threatened populations of bats — Northern Long Ear and Indiana bats in particular — during the warmer seasons.
-Hibernacula are identified and protective measures are taken to prevent disturbance of hibernating populations.
+Additionally, Arch and its subsidiaries are required to take into account the timing of landclearing operations to protect threatened populations of bats — Northern Long Ear and Indiana bats in particular — during the warmer seasons.
+Hibernacula, or places of refuge for wildlife, are identified and protective measures are taken to prevent disturbance of hibernating populations.

-All of these measures and many more like them are critical components of Arch’s broad commitment to identifying the impacts of our operations on ecological systems, biodiversity, and areas of high conservation value.
+These measures and many more like them are critical components of Arch’s broad commitment to identifying and mitigating the impacts of our operations on ecological systems, biodiversity, and areas of high conservation value.